 Syphilis is a bacterial infection that causes a painless ulcer, usually in the genital area.
 The ulcer will disappear on its own but other symptoms may appear, such as a rash on the body and swollen glands.

 In its early stages, syphilis is very infectious and can be passed on by close skin contact during sex.
-If it's left untreated for years, it can spread to the brain or other parts of the body and cause serious, long-term problems.
+If you do not treat it, the infection can eventually spread to the brain or other parts of the body and cause serious, long-term problems.